ngokli/ducts/README.md

 | 4.7 | Fixed error message formatting.
 | 4.8 | Bugfix: Now works for 8x8 datacenters.
 | 4.9 | Used `#ifdef WITH_STATS_AND_PROGRESS` to exclude that code unless it is explicitly desired.
 20% to 25% percent performance gain.
+| 5.0 | Bugfix: Now correctly handles 64-room inputs.
+Also fixed scanf error checking, and added a check for input with more than 64 rooms.
+Added test cases for large inputs.

 ## How to run